southside-chillers/southside.chillers.online/southside/content/chapters/humeris-gigantum-quiznidentes.md

 HEY, GALADRIEL?
 I THINK THE PANTHER SEES ME.

-Galadriel looks down from the ceiling and sees the panther staring at [Buddy](/characters/buddy/) from across the room, where he sits with Magic.
+Galadriel looks down from the ceiling and sees the panther staring at [Buddy](/characters/buddy/) from across the room, where he sits with Magick.
 The panther’s muscles are tensed, its ears flattened.

 *Oh no*, she thinks. *Do you think it knows what you are?*